lgastako/resume/README.md

 I worked several disparate technology stacks during this time but the largest portion of my time was spent working on a backend application written in Go.
+Deployed primarily on Google Cloud with some AWS.

 **Suprmasv (Los Angeles, CA)**<br>
 *Co-founder and CTO, 2012-2013*